-price differentials in these markets.
-This creates the opportunity of gains without risks.7 Unlike a speculative operation where the result of the operation is known ex post, in arbitrage, the gain is known ex ante.
+whose risk is the domestic currency appreciation and an importing company that fears depreciation of the domestic currency in relation to the foreign currency.
+In this case, the derivative exchange serves two agents with hedge motivations and provides a risk reduction for both by ensuring the future price of the exchange rate between two currencies.
+Finally, the arbitrage transaction is characterized by two simultaneous operations, one on the spot market and one in the derivatives market, where the motivation is to exploit price differentials in these markets.
+This creates the opportunity of gains without risks.
+Unlike a speculative operation where the result of the operation is known ex post, in arbitrage the gain is known ex ante.
 This operation is responsible for transmitting prices between the spot and future markets, as will be shown in section 3.

 There are two forms of settlement for derivative contracts, which are: physical delivery of the underlying asset or cash settlement.
 Markets that operate exclusively with physical delivery require, from the counterparts, the delivery and receipt of the asset or good involved in the operation.
 For example, a forward contract with physical delivery of oil implies that, on a future date, one party will sell to the other a certain number of barrels of oil at a pre-agreed price.
 This type of market restricts the set of participants to those who work in production, which use the product as an input, or at least have the logistics required to transport and store the commodity.
-Therefore, price determination in this market reflects the interaction of these agents, which are somehow linked to production, processing or storage of the underlying assets.
+Therefore, price determination in this market reflects the interaction of these agents, which are somehow linked to production, processing, or storage of the underlying assets.

 Meanwhile, in the market with cash settlement there is no physical exchange, but an adjustment of margins on the financial difference, paid in cash.
 This factor allows the operation of agents unrelated neither to production nor to the use of the underlying assets, and opens a wide opportunity for speculators.
 For example, a Japanese investor can sell dollars against Brazilian reals with settlement in yen.
-In this case, he may not have the dollars nor want to get Brazilian reals, since he is only interested in the result in yen from the exchange rate fluctuations between the dollar and real.8 However, his operation potentially affects the dollar/real exchange rate.
+In this case, she may not have the dollars nor want to get Brazilian reals, since she is only interested in the result in yen from the exchange rate fluctuations between the dollar and real.
+However, her operation potentially affects the dollar/real exchange rate.

 Moreover, a derivative market with cash settlement grants participants in this market a tremendous leverage.
-Restrictions on the degree of leverage come down to a margin requirement that corresponds to a small percentage of notional value for the contract.9 In this context, McKenzie (2011) states the growth of markets with cash settlement enables a substantial increase in leverage of agents and a rise in trading volumes in derivatives markets, becoming a large space for financial speculation.
+Restrictions on the degree of leverage come down to a margin requirement that corresponds to a small percentage of notional value for the contract.
+In this context, McKenzie (2011) states the growth of markets with cash settlement enables a substantial increase in leverage of agents and a rise in trading volumes in derivatives markets, becoming a large space for financial speculation.

 In these terms, the derivative contract makes it possible to separate the assets themselves and the volatility of their prices.
-It is a negotiation involving the attributes of assets and their risks, but not their ownership, or property.
-A stock is a contract that establishes ownership of part of a company; a debt security provides the right to ownership of an income flow; but derivatives do not imply any ownership (Bryan and Rafferty, 2006).10 The derivatives are priced, bought and sold without any change in ownership of the asset to which they relate.
-Thus, agents can "sell what they do not have or buy what they do not want to possess" (FARHI, 2010: 209).
+It is a negotiation involving the attributes of assets and their risks, but not their ownership or property.
+A stock is a contract that establishes ownership of part of a company; a debt security provides the right to ownership of an income flow; but derivatives do not imply any ownership (Bryan and Rafferty 2006).
+The derivatives are priced, bought, and sold without any change in ownership of the asset to which they relate.
+Thus, agents can "sell what they do not have or buy what they do not want to possess" (Farhi 2010: 209).